kangminsukdotcom/blog/content/blog/sentences.md

 No spam.
 No ads.
 No AI.
 No tracking.\
 Just your friend sending you beautiful sentences.

-Check out [my archive of sentences](https://kangminsuk.com/sentences/) first, then decide if you want them in your inbox.
+Check out [the archive of sentences](https://kangminsuk.com/sentences/) to decide if you want them in your inbox.

 <form action="https://emails.kang-2fb.workers.dev/" method="post" onsubmit="return validateTurnstile();">
   <label for="email">Email</label>